dridi/cashpack/README.rst

 3. Zero-copy in the library code

-Except when a field needs to be inserted in the dynamic table, cashpack does not copy data around.
+Except when a field needs to be inserted in the dynamic table, cashpack may not copy data around.
 However an insertion in the dynamic table requires to move the existing contents to make room for the new field.
 Evictions on the other hand are cheap.